-From inception through December 31, 2020, we have raised an aggregate of \$67.5 million of gross proceeds through the issuance of convertible preferred stock, as well as sales of common stock and issuance of notes that were converted to preferred stock, with the vast majority of this capital being raised since our Series A-1 convertible preferred stock, or Series A-1, financing in 2018.
+From inception through March 31, 2021, we have raised an aggregate of \$67.5 million of gross proceeds through the issuance of convertible preferred stock, as well as sales of common stock and issuance of notes that were converted to preferred stock, with the vast majority of this capital being raised since our Series A-1 convertible preferred stock, or Series A-1, financing in 2018.
 In 2020, we conducted a Series B convertible preferred stock, or Series B, financing, with the funding to occur in two tranches.
-We closed the first tranche of the Series B financing in November 2020, selling 17,674,469 shares of Series B at \$2.55 per share for gross proceeds of \$45.1 million.
-We are obligated to issue and sell additional shares of Series B in the second tranche, in the aggregate amount of \$30.0 million to the Series B purchasers upon the achievement of a certain defined clinical milestone.
-The determination as to whether the milestone event has been met is subject to certification by our board of directors and the holders of 67% of the outstanding Series B.
+We closed the first tranche of the Series B financing in November 2020, selling 11,862,043 shares of Series B at \$3.80 per share for gross proceeds of \$45.1 million.
+On June 9, 2021, our board of directors and the holders of more than 67% of the outstanding shares of Series B preferred stock elected to waive the achievement of the milestone event.
+On June 17, 2021, we closed the second tranche of our Series B preferred stock financing, pursuant to which certain of our investors funded an additional \$30.0 million.

 We have incurred net losses and negative cash flows from operations since our inception.
-Our net loss for the year ended December 31, 2020 was \$7.3 million and as of December 31, 2020, we had an accumulated deficit of \$27.0 million.
+Our net loss was \$7.3 million and \$27.0 million for the year ended December 31, 2020 and for the three months ended March 31, 2021, respectively.
+As of March 31, 2021, we had an accumulated deficit of \$54.0 million.
 Our net losses and cash flows from operations may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of nonclinical studies, clinical trials and our expenditures on other research and development activities.
 We expect our expenses and operating losses will increase substantially for the foreseeable future as we advance ACU193 into clinical trials, seek to expand our product candidate portfolio through developing additional product candidates, grow our clinical, regulatory and quality capabilities, and incur additional costs associated with operating as a public company.
 It is likely that we will seek third-party collaborators for the future commercialization of ACU193 or any other product candidate that is approved for marketing.
 However, we may seek to commercialize our products at our own expense, which would require us to incur significant additional expenses for marketing, sales, manufacturing and distribution.